If you’re planning a career break, or you’re currently on one, you’ll probably be missing out on a regular income and regular super contributions.

 career break, not super break

-Time out of the workforce means accumulating less super, and that means less money when you retire.
+Whether you’re taking time off to study, care for loved ones, or look after your own health, being out of the workforce means accumulating less super, and that means less money when you retire.

 Your super is your money.
-Just like a savings account, the more that’s in it – the more it can earn.
-That’s why it’s important to keep all your super together, in one happy place.
+Just like a savings account, the more that’s in it — the more it can earn.
+That’s why it’s important to keep all your super together.
+Every day you keep old super accounts open can cost you money in fees and costs.

 Combine online – it’s easy